OsamaNabih/chat-system/README.md

     git clone https://github.com/OsamaNabih/chat-system-api
     ```

-2. Run the command (This may take a while)
+2. Run the command inside the cloned repo (This may take a while)

     ```
     docker compose up --build -d